-Based in Washington DC, the Woodhull Freedom Foundation works to change those laws, policies, and practices across a range of issues with one thing in common: They deny or threaten our right to sexual freedom.
-We’re committed to reversing the erosion of long-standing civil and human rights, like the right to abortion and comprehensive, age-appropriate sexual education, while also advancing legal and cultural tolerance for all.
+Based in Washington DC, the Woodhull Freedom Foundation works to change those laws, policies, and practices across a range of issues with one thing in common: They deny or threaten our fundamental human right to sexual freedom.

 Woodhull was instrumental in the inclusion of domestic partner benefits as a component of same-sex marriage – a detail at risk in the original legislation.
 We played a key role in the termination of Washington DC’s “Prostitution Free Zones,” which infracted on legally defensible rights, and testified and lobbied from a human rights perspective on behalf of efforts to end the practice of shackling incarcerated women during labor and childbirth in Florida prisons.
 We succeeded.
 Woodhull also successfully lobbied to change the laws regarding sexting between minors.